Monthly weather averages & travel planning

 Updated: March 2026

-March is a fair time to visit Tehran (5/10).
-With 10 daily sunshine hours and only 9 rain days, this month delivers genuinely reliable outdoor conditions, ranking it 7th sunniest of the year in Tehran.
-Culture-focused travellers and those who prefer lighter crowds will find March a practical choice, with prices running lower than peak June without sacrificing all the good weather.
+March is a good time to visit Tehran (6/10).
+Average highs of 22°C and 5 sunshine hours daily make conditions workable, though not exceptional.
+Culture-focused travellers and those who prefer lighter crowds will find March a practical choice, with prices running lower than peak May without sacrificing all the good weather.
 April offers a similar profile at lower hotel rates if dates are flexible.
 The main practical note: Tehran's popular sites are busiest between 10am and 3pm regardless of season.
 Arriving at opening time or after 4pm makes a significant difference to the experience.
 Planning tips: accommodation is generally available without long lead times, and flight prices are typically lower than peak season.
 Flexible travellers will find the best deals by booking 2-4 weeks ahead.
 Mid-week arrivals consistently unlock lower hotel rates than weekend check-ins.

-Tehran's March climate peaks at 14°C each afternoon before cooling to 2°C overnight.
-10 daily sunshine hours and just 9 wet days mean the odds of a fine day are solidly in your favour.
-It is a reasonable time to visit, with a backup plan for the occasional shower.
+Tehran's March climate peaks at 22°C each afternoon before cooling to 9°C overnight.
+5 daily sunshine hours and just 3 wet days mean the odds of a fine day are solidly in your favour.
+It is an excellent window for outdoor itineraries.

 Avg High